canvas-medical/open-source-sdk/README.md

 ## Welcome to Canvas Medical's open source SDK

 This repository is meant to support developers who are customizing their Canvas environments using the [canvas-workflow-kit](https://docs.canvasmedical.com/docs/sdk-quickstart).
+Installing the dependencies in this repo will also install `canvas-workflow-kit`.

 This open source project is new, and we will be updating this documentation as we grow. :bug::butterfly: